Mapping class group of manifolds which look like $3$-dimensional complete intersections: Abstract

 \section{Abstract}

-In this paper we compute the mapping class group of closed simply-connected 6-manifolds $M$ which look like complete intersections, i.~e.~$H^2(M;\z) = \mathbb Z \cdot x$ with $x^3 \ne 0$.
-We give generators, and relations for the subgroup acting trivially on $\pi_{3}(M)$.
-We also prove some algebraic properties of the mapping class group, like for example we compute the abelianization and the center.
+In this paper we compute the mapping class group of closed simply-connected 6-manifolds $M$ which look like complete intersections, i.~e.~ $H_2(M;\z) \cong \mathbb Z $ and $x^3 \ne 0$ where $x \in H^2(M; \mathbb Z)$ is a generator.
+We determine some algebraic properties of the mapping class group; for example we compute its abelianization and its center.
 We show that modulo the center the mapping class group is residually finite and virtually torsion-free.
 We also study low dimensional homology groups.
 The results are very similar to the computation of the mapping class group of Riemann surfaces.
+We give generators of the mapping class group, and generators and relations for the subgroup acting trivially on $\pi_{3}(M)$.